-The DSL can be contacted out of hours using the email Debbie.Williams@sgmail.org.uk.
+The DSL can be contacted out of hours using the email Debbie.Williams@sgmail.org.uk

-When the DSL is absent, the deputies will act as cover and can be contacted using Sally.Windmill@sgmail.org.uk and Kimberley.Edgar@sgmail.org.uk .
+When the DSL is absent, the deputy DSLs will act as cover and can be contacted using Sally.Windmill@sgmail.org.uk and Kimberley.Edgar@sgmail.org.uk

-If the DSL and Deputies are not available, Mrs Heidi Brooks will act as cover.
+If the DSL and Deputies are not available, contact Access and Response 01454 866000.

-All staff on trips leaving the school will have the DSL mobile telephone number on their person.
+All trips leaving the school will have the DSL mobile telephone number on their trip pack information.

-- 3.1 All staff will be made aware of who the Designated Safeguarding Lead is and what their role is - 3.2 Annex C, Keeping Children Safe in Education 2023, sets out clearly the role of the DSL in schools.
+- 3.1 All staff will be made aware of who the Designated Safeguarding Lead is and what their role is - 3.2 Annex C, Keeping Children Safe in Education 2024, sets out clearly the role of the DSL in schools.